zw282/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the system and what didn't?
 \*\**your answer here*\*\*
+In general, we found that the conversation with the plant went well.
+It felt natural for the plant to lead the conversation and give humorous responses
+Voice recognition for the names of the plant was hard at the beginning.
+One of the users
 ### What worked well about the controller and what didn't?

 \*\**your answer here*\*\*